 NCERT Solutions for Class 8 Science Chapter 4 Materials: Metals and Non-metals

-NCERT Solutions for Class 8 Science Chapter 4 Materials Metals and Non-metals are available here.
-Here we have provided the best and error-free solutions that will strengthen your foundation in science.
+NCERT Solutions for Class 8 Science Chapter 4 Materials: Metals and Non-metals are given below.
+Here we have provided the best and error-free answers to all the exercise questions that will strengthen your foundation in science.
 Solving NCERT questions will assist you in grasping the content in the Crop Production and Management chapter in a better way.

-Materials: Metals and Non-Metals Class 8 Science NCERT Textbook Questions
+Materials: Metals and Non-metals Class 8 Science NCERT Solutions

 Question 1: Which of the following can be beaten into thin sheets?

 Answer: (a) Zinc

 Explanation: Here, Zinc is a metal with malleability and ductility whereas Phosphorus, Sulphur and Oxygen are nonmetals which lack malleability and ductility.

 Question 2: Which of the following statements is correct?